 Skiing down the slopes of epic mountains.
 Snowshoeing through the backcountry.
-Strolling along the streets of a city as pinpricks of snow brightens the air.
+Strolling along the streets of a city as pinpricks of snow brighten the air.
 Traveling to colder climates can be just as fun as “chasing the sun”… as long as you’re prepared.
 And what’s the most basic cold-weather necessity?
 A jacket, of course.

 1. Patagonia Micro Puff